isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution83.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+Direct Purchase

 ### Support Level
-Up to % for SMEs <br>
+Up to 80% for SMEs <br>
+N.A. for non-SMEs

+### Things to Note
-Up to Equipment must meet the following:
+Equipment must meet the following:
 - Use ozonised tech with ozonised water concen.: 0.4-1.5ppm
 - Ozone flow rate: 0-3 Litres/min
 - Piped to water sources